 If you’re a law firm servicing mostly Fortune 500 companies, a logo using a handwritten font and an emoji-like icon is probably not the best choice.
 While you still want to strive for a unique, out of the box logo, your clients still need your logo to convey professionalism and deep knowledge.
 Understanding the age, location, personality, and even habits of your audience can give you (and your designer) important guidelines to use when designing the logo.

 One way you can learn more about your potential customers is to pay attention to big companies.
 There are many important lessons big Brands can teach small businesses and startups.
 We talk about some of these lessons in the video below.

-We discuss this and other tips in our Small Business Guide to Creating a Perfect Logo video:
+We discuss this and other tips in the video below: